Stability and chaos in dynamical last passage percolation: The construction and main properties of the proxy

 We will employ these definitions in the case that the pair of zigzags is given by the polymers $\rho_n^0$ and~$\rho_n^t$ at times zero and $t$.
 In accordance with the KPZ spatial exponent of two-thirds (whose role in geodesic energy correlation was indicated after~(\ref{e.weightfirst})), a journey between these polymers of lifetime $[b,f]$ may be expected to experience horizontal displacement between its legs of order $(f-b)^{2/3}$ at typical moments in say the middle-third of the lifetime $[b,f]$.
 The positive parameter $\alpha$ will shortly be fixed, and the subcritical time condition $\tau \ll 1$ will also soon be expressed more precisely.
 As such, most excursions between $\rho_n^0$ and $\rho_n^t$ may be expected to be normal, and only a few to be slender.
 Note further that, in keeping with analytic uses such as `weak solution', a weak excursion need not be an excursion.

-In our heuristical overview of proxy construction, we indicated two procedures, treating the cases of one long excursion between $\rho_n^0$ and $\rho_n^t$, and of many such excursions of given scale.
-Our construction of the proxy will more closely follow the latter of these arguments, which was presented in Subsection~\ref{s.severalexcursions}.
-There, we spoke of the proxy's mimicry of $\rho_n^t$ at scale~$\ell$---at vertical separations of order~$2^{-\ell}$.
-We marked points along $\rho_n^t$ at consecutive vertical displacement slightly smaller than~$2^{-\ell}$ and interpolated these points via time-zero polymers in order to construct the scale-$\ell$ proxy.
-We pursue the same schema now, though we will modify its specifics.
-The proposed vertical scale of geometric proxy mimicry, namely the order of the vertical discrepancy between marked points, will take the form $2^{-m}$, where $m \in \N$ is a dyadic scale parameter that slightly exceeds $\ell$ in a manner that we now specify.
+In Subsection~\ref{s.severalexcursions}, we outlined how to construct the scale-$\ell$ proxy so that it mimics $\rho_n^t$ at scale~$\ell$---at vertical separations of order~$2^{-\ell}$: the proxy is formed by marking points along $\rho_n^t$ at consecutive vertical displacement slightly smaller than~$2^{-\ell}$ and interpolating these points via time-zero polymers.
+We now rigorously perform this construction.
+The order of the vertical discrepancy between marked points will take the form $2^{-m}$, where $m \in \N$ is a dyadic scale parameter that slightly exceeds $\ell$ in a manner that we now specify.
 Recall that scaled time $\tau$ is less than one in the relevant subcritical phase.
 Let $q > 0$ be a parameter to be set later.
 We henceforth impose the condition that

 We further stipulate the relation